What is baby-led weaning?

 - Children learn appetite control early on

-Here are the three hot topics we’ve come across when considering baby-led weaning;
+Here are the five hot topics we’ve come across when considering baby-led weaning;

 If you follow baby-led weaning principles, it means you can offer your child the same food that you have prepared for yourself.
 Just cut out salt and sugar.